mditodaro/cv32e40p_tftlab/ASSIGNMENT_README.txt

     in the test/ subfolder we added a .S file for each different test that we executed;
     The main.c file wasd changed accordingly and used to select end run the desired test

+/tmax_generation
+    This folder includes the script for the ATPG generation from tmax and the relative reports.
+    The script takes as input the netlist of the divider.
+The output of the synthesis process is not present with this delivery for space reasons.

 In the root directory there also other useful files:

 -execute_basic.sh